The legal process for dealing with employment problems

 Mediation can be a speedy, flexible, less formal and relatively inexpensive alternative to using the courts.
 It gives employees and employers a chance to talk about and solve their problems.
 A mediator helps the two sides discuss the problem, identify the issues, and try to come up with a solution that works.
 The mediator facilitates the discussion, but doesn’t decide the outcome unless the employer and employee ask them to.

-Mediation is voluntary – it will only happen if both sides agree to do it.
-Mediation is also confidential.
+Mediation is confidential and voluntary – it will only happen if both sides agree to do it.

 There’s no set process for mediation, but the aim is to identify common ground and reach an agreed settlement.
 The process may involve a meeting between the two sides and their representatives, or mediation may happen over the telephone or by email.